rkaysen63/Amazon_Vine_Analysis/README.md

 3. This analysis evaluates only one of approximately 50 Amazon reviews datasets.
 It might be worth analyzing several before reaching any conclusions about bias.

-A second dataset, furniture reviews, was quickly reviewed to see how the results compare.
+A second review dataset, furniture reviews, was extracted to a dataframe and transformed inorder to see how the results compare.
 A little over 1/2 of the Vine members gave 5-star reviews for Amazon furniture products.
 A little under 1/2 of the non-vine members gave 5-star reviews for Amazon furniture products.
-The vine reviews make up only
+Again, no apparent bias based on face value.
+The furniture dataset was approximately double the size of the watches dataset.
+Similar to the watches dataset, the Vine reviews made up less than 1% of all the reviews.
+When filtered even further to select only those reviews where purchases were verified, the Vine reviews dropped significantly.
+The Vine dataframe was reduced to 3 rows and only 2 of those rows had 5-star reviews.

 <p align="center">
   <img src="additional_analysis/furniture_Y_percent_5star.png" width="700">